 - Extension of the Riverwalk to Martin Avenue, linking to the Edward-Elmhurst Campus

 Moser Tower Structural Assessment - Updated March 2020

 In 2015, a structural assessment of Moser Tower was conducted to evaluate this asset's current condition and develop an asset management plan moving forward.
-Click here to view the full report, which was released in 2017.
+The full Moser Tower structural assessment was released in 2017.

 In fall 2017, the Riverwalk Commission sought additional testing and evaluation on the structure to gain more in-depth information.
 Engineering Resource Associates (ERA) submitted a proposal to the Riverwalk Commission at the end of 2017 to further assess the structural condition of Moser Tower.